 While we want to be environmentally-friendly and not buy more stuff, these items help us to live palm oil free by doing one or more of these:

-- Saving us time
+- Save us time

-- Helping us shop, cook & clean
+- Help us shop, cook & clean

-- Keeping us organized
+- Keep us organized